MDIL-SNU/SHERPA/README.md

   - A directory of previous SPS output

 ## TARGET
-The active volume is centered around either the target atom indices or types, with each condition combined using the OR operation.
+The TARGET file lists either the target atom indices or types that serve as the center of the active volume, with each condition being added sequentially.
 ```text
 I 0 1 2 3
 T 1